hoat23/IndustrialInternetOfThings/InstallingMicroSD.md

 - Change the IP, like you are in the notebook.
 - You can exit the program again with key combination Ctrl+X. Any changes can be accepted with Y or discarded with N.

+# Node-RED Autostart

+- Connect to device using ssh.
+- In the terminal enter: iot2000setup
+- Locate the cursor in the "software" option.
+- Select “Manage Autostart Options” ” and press the bar space to select the option (*).
+- To finish, press "Done".
+- Reboot the device with command "reboot".

 # More information

 - https://www.automation.siemens.com/sce-static/learning-training-documents/tia-portal/hw-config-iot2000/sce-014-101-hardware-configuration-iot2000edu-r1806-en.pdf